From Boomers to Zoomers, different generations share a common communication preference: text messaging.

 If Millennials aren’t reading or sending a text, there’s a good chance they’re using their phones to log on to social media.
 More than 50% of Americans access social media platforms exclusively using mobile devices.
 And while 42% of Baby Boomers can go at least a week or more without checking their social feeds, the same percentage of Millennials can’t go more than five hours.

 As the largest user base for Instagram, Millennials (and Gen Z) are often using it with shopping in mind—83% of people say Instagram helps them discover new products or services, and 54% of people made a purchase after seeing a product or service on Instagram.
-Attentive’s Instagram Stories sign-up feature—which allows followers to swipe up on a brand’s Instagram Story and leads to a pre-populated text message to opt in—helps brands easily turn social audiences into text messaging subscribers.
-Cosmetics company Anastasia Beverly Hills used Attentive’s Instagram Stories swipe-up feature in conjunction with website creatives to grow its SMS subscriber list by more than 250% in only nine months.
+Attentive’s Instagram Stories sign-up feature—which allows followers to click the sticker on a brand’s Instagram Story and leads to a pre-populated text message to opt in—helps brands easily turn social audiences into text messaging subscribers.
+Cosmetics company Anastasia Beverly Hills used Attentive’s Instagram Stories sign-up feature in conjunction with website creatives to grow its SMS subscriber list by more than 250% in only nine months.

 Social media provides brands a fast, affordable way to reach large audiences of often-times younger consumers.
 By combining this traffic with Attentive’s proven text message marketing tools, brands can transform social reach into revenue.
 For example, using advertisements on Snapchat, lifestyle accessory brand Dorsal Bracelets drove its social audience to its website, where consumers were greeted by an opt-in form offering a discount in return for signing up to receive emails and text messages from the brand.